Martini-Force-Field-Initiative/Automartini_M3/FEP.md

 ## Prediction algorithm

 Since ALOGPS, the prediction algorithm for octanol/water partitioning, relies on whole fragments rather than individual atoms, the prediction of certain fragments can pose problem, e.g., small inorganic groups.
-In this case, `auto_martini` tries to parametrize alternati>
+In this case, `auto_martiniM3` tries to parametrize alternati>
 ```
 ; ERROR: no successful mapping found.
 ; Try running with the '--fpred' and/or '--verbose' options.